hsci-r/elasticsearch-openshift/documentation/main_documentation.md

 5 threads does not seem to be faster than 4, even with 5 nodes.
 Possibly Elasticsearch reserves a node for non-indexing requests?

+## Disk Space Optimization

+See that document ...